akdombrowski/pingone-express_js-sample-app-guide/README.md

 >
 > The values needed can be found on the Overview or the Configuration tab of your PingOne Application Connection

-1. Duplicate the `.env.EXAMPLE` template file and rename the copy `.env`
+1. Duplicate the `.env.EXAMPLE` template file and rename the copy `.env` at the top level directory of the repo.
-2. Fill in the configuration values from the PingOne App Connection
+2. Fill in the configuration values from the PingOne App Connection.

 ```shell
 # Auth base url is dependent upon region